 Final Destination: Interlaken Ost

-IF your final destination is in central Interlaken, book tickets to and leave the train at Interlaken West, this station is much closer to the town centre.
+If your final destination is in central Interlaken, book tickets to and leave the train at Interlaken West, this station is much closer to the town centre.

 Connect at Interlaken Ost for the ZB trains towards Luzern or the BOB trains to Grindelwald and Lauterbrunnen.